 Thursday night will kick things off with the 5:00 pm Welcome Happy Hour sponsored by Toyo Tires.
 Come and enjoy a refreshing drink and get to know the Overland Expo community as you get ready for an amazing weekend.

-Friday night, start off at 5:00 pm with the Happy Hour sponsored by MAXXIS Tires and then stick around for the 7:00 pm Film Festival where you will be treated to an exciting collection of cinema-quality films created by our community.
+Friday night, start off at 5:00 pm with the Happy Hour sponsored by MAXXIS Tires and head over to the Backcountry and Culinary Skills Pavilion Sponsored by Boss Lighting at 7:00 pm for the Film Festival where you will be treated to an exciting collection of cinema-quality films created by our community.

 If movie night isn’t your speed, head over to the Toyota booth where they will be hosting Toyota Game Night from 7:00 pm to 9:00 pm.